datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 ```
 As I said before, this method requires to group all the data in one single partition (here the chosen partition was n° 191).

-This constraint takes away one of the major benefits of Spark, namely, the distributed massively parallel computation.
+This constraint takes away one of the major benefits of Spark, namely, the parallel computation.
 Because, only one task will be (sequentially) executed in order to compute the row number.

 In the next section, we will try explore another way which is a little bit longer, but which tries to take more advantage of the parallel and distributed computation offered by Spark

 ## The Other Way
 ------
-In order to compute the row numbers in parallel, we firstly need to compute and offset for each partition offset, and will compute the row number by adding the partition offset to the row offset (inside its partition).
-This can be done in 4 steps :
+In this method, we will associate each row with its offset in the partition, and then, we will compute a global offset for each partition, and finally we will add up the two offsets to get the row number.

+This can be done in 4 steps:

 #### Step 1
-Again, we will use the `monotonically_increasing_id()` function to add an identifier to each row.
-Let’s call it `row_id` :
+Similar to the last section, we will use the `monotonically_increasing_id()` function to associate a unique identifier to each row.
+Let’s call it `row_id`:

 ```scala
 val df2 = df.withColumn("row_id", monotonically_increasing_id())